-The air break circuit breaker is designed to initiate and extinguish arcs in relatively still air.
+The air break circuit breaker (commonly referred to as an Air Circuit Breaker or ACB) is designed to initiate and extinguish arcs in relatively still air.
 They are typically used for low voltages, usually up to 15KV, and have a rupturing capacity of 500MVA.
 Air circuit breakers have several advantages as an arc quenching medium compared to oil-based breakers.
 These are as follows.

 The air break circuit breaker operates by separating the contacts and extinguishing the arc in the air at atmospheric pressure.
 This circuit breaker employs the high resistance principle and uses arc runners and arc chutes to expand the arc.
 The arc resistance is increased by splitting, cooling, and lengthening.